vanda/etc-docs/notebooks/ai-explorations/challenges/discovery/2-image-retrieval-patterns.md

-# 16. Image Retrieval for Cultural Heritage Objects (pixel-level)
+# 2. Image Retrieval for Cultural Heritage Objects (pixel-level)

 ## Problem

-### Problem Statement
+**Problem Statement**

-Retrieve similiar images of cultural heritage objects based on the similiarity of a sub-set of the image
+Retrieve related images of cultural heritage objects from a source image based on the similiarity of a region of the image.

-### Background

-### Related Problems
+## Bibliography

 ## Solutions